aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/pivot-chart/_index.md

 ---
-title: How to add a PivotChart using Aspose.Cells
+title: How to add a PivotChart using Aspose.Cells for Python via .NET
 linktitle: Pivot Chart
 type: docs
 weight: 100
 url: /python-net/how-to-add-pivot-chart/
-description: How to add a PivotChart using Aspose.Cells.
+description: How to add a PivotChart using Aspose.Cells for Python via .NET.
 keywords: PivotChart
 ---
 ## What is PivotChart